zaskan/demos.utils/README.md

 - gitea: deploy and configure a gitea instance and clone initial repositories
 - kubeconfig: create a kubeconfig file in ansible navigator containers

+TODO: review and describe servicenow and velero_backup roles